carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .output}

-Now assume that we would like to save this fragment of the GAP code and later
+Now assume that we would like to save this fragment of GAP code and later
 repeat this calculation for some other groups.
 We may even reformat it to fit
-it into one line and use double semicolon to suppress the output of `sum`:
+it into one line and use a double semicolon to suppress the output of `sum`:

 ~~~
 sum:=0;; for g in S do sum := sum + Order(g); od; sum/Size(S);